sidd9433/customer-statement-processor-batch/README.md

 ## Design principle

-* It's a commandline application built using Spring batch.
+* It's a command line application built using Spring batch.
 * All the modules ate loosely coupled & they have specific role to play.
 * Tried to keep the code as simple & readable as possible.